Software can be quite a big item in your budget – especially you’re paying a monthly subscription for dozens of different apps.

 Instead of Microsoft Office, try Google Docs or LibreOffice

 Linux doesn’t have Outlook, Word, Excel, PowerPoint etc. Instead, you’ll have to use either LibreOffice or OpenOffice.

 Both LibreOffice and OpenOffice are 100% free, work exactly like MS Office, and can read and write Office files with no problem.
 Cons: they don’t look as nice as Microsoft Office, take some time to get used to, and don’t have a web version.

-Even better alternative to MS Office is Google Docs.
-Google Docs comes with less features than Word, Excel and PowerPoint, which is actually a good thing.
+An even better alternative to MS Office is Google Docs.
+Google Docs comes with fewer features than Word, Excel, and PowerPoint, which is actually a good thing.